Bordeaux: The World’s Wine Capital

 Bordeaux is home to grapes revered globally.
 The three grape varietals Cabernet Sauvignon, Sauvignon Blanc, and Merlot are the most notable.
 These characteristics have made Bordeaux a wine icon and one of the top wine capitals of the world.

 Read: Things You Should Know About Bordeaux Wine Region

 On this Day

-15 May 1855 – The first official Bordeaux Wine Classification was established on this day.
+May 15, 1855 – The first official Bordeaux Wine Classification was established on this day.
 French Emperor Napoleon III, organized the Universal Exposition for various commodities and wanted French wines to be represented.
 The classifications should display and guide visitors in exploring France’s best wines.
-Napoleon III charged Bordeaux’s Chamber of Commerce to develop the classification, which ended up being iconic.
-While it was temporary, the 1855 Wine Classification continues to be used in identifying the quality of a wine today, with little modification.
+Napoleon III charged Bordeaux’s Chamber of Commerce to develop a classification of their wines, which ended up being iconic.
+The 1855 Wine Classification continues to be used today with little modifications.
 Its effect is still significant in today’s wine industry.

-30 July 1935 – The Institut National des Appellations d’Origine (INAO) was founded on this day.
+July 30, 1935 – The Institut National des Appellations d’Origine (INAO) was founded on this day.
 The institution aimed to transform France’s wine industry by regulating and improving wine quality.
 They charged the organization with protecting agricultural products with a Protected Designation of Origin (PDO).
 In 2007, they renamed it Institut national de l’origine et de la qualite.
-INAO protects the use of revered names in the wine industry, such as Bordeaux; it also regulates vineyards, wine processing, and ageing regions.
+INAO protects the use of revered names in the wine industry, such as Bordeaux; it also regulates vineyards, wine processing, and aging restrictions.